jaganmn/flint/README.md

 Please use the issue tracker to report bugs and request features: https://github.com/jaganmn/flint/issues/.

-The focus of versions 0.0.x has been the implementation of S4 classes, generic functions, and methods, rather than extensive coverage of C entry points provided by FLINT.
-Nevertheless, as a starting point, versions 0.0.x provide an R interface to certain C entry points so that users can already compute several analytically continued special mathematical functions (as of this writing: zeta functions, complete and incomplete gamma and beta functions, hypergeometric functions, and Lambert's *W*).
+The focus of versions 0.x.y has been the implementation of S4 classes, generic functions, and methods, rather than extensive coverage of C entry points provided by FLINT.
+Nevertheless, as a starting point, versions 0.0.x provide an R interface to certain C entry points so that users can already compute several analytically continued special mathematical functions (as of this writing, these include Bessel and modified Bessel functions, zeta functions, complete and incomplete gamma and beta functions, hypergeometric functions, and Lambert's *W*).

 If there are entry points to which you need an R interface, then just let me know, ideally including in your request links to the online